 - Consult the financial aid office: The largest amount of financial aid comes from federal, state, and institutional grants and tuition discounts.
 Your financial aid office can help you find information on available scholarships, grants, and loans according to your needs and background.

 - Contact your academic department: If you have already decided on a major, your academic department may be aware of awards designated for students in your area of study.
 The student aid office does not always have information on these highly specific programs, so be sure to check both.

 - Use a free scholarship search engine: Ask the student aid office to recommend free scholarship search sites other students have found useful.
 Online searches let you focus on scholarships that fit your personal characteristics, helping you target your search to only those scholarships for which you are most likely to qualify.
-Some sites bombard users with promotional scholarships that may turn out to be advertisements in disguise, however, so make sure you know what you are signing up for when and if you give out your personal information.
+Some sites bombard users with promotional scholarships that may turn out to be advertisements in disguise.
+Make sure you know what you are signing up for when and if you give out your personal information.

 - Never assume: Don't believe that because you don't have straight A's and can't shoot a 3 pointer, there's nothing available to you.
 There are scholarships available based on hobbies, interests, background, financial need, etc. According to FinAid.com, there's even a $1,000 scholarship for a left-handed student.
 Seek out local and national organizations and associations in your areas of interest to see whether any scholarship opportunities exist.

 - Write the essay: No one likes to write essays, so use that fact to your advantage.
 Scholarships that require essays receive fewer applicants, giving you a better chance of qualifying.
 Keep copies of all the application materials you submit; often essays and other application materials can be tweaked and used again for future applications.
 Be sure to thoroughly proofread before submitting each application.